Course Outline

 1 Demonstrate knowledge of a range of essential narrative elements and techniques used in short story writing practice Knowledgeable

-4 Create short story artefacts that respond to canonical/contemporary canonical exemplars and concepts in course content Engaged
+4 Create short story artefacts that utilise concepts in course content and respond to canonical and/or contemporary exemplars.
+Knowledgeable

 Am I eligible to enrol in this course?